LaraFB/3-ano/README.md

 ##### Mitigation Actions (threats>=20)
  - RSK2 – MS; Constantly check with the client the progress of the project, make regular meetings and keep him updated.
+ - RSK2 – AS; Never assume what the client wishes, always ask on any doubts encountered

 ***